As a result of the coronavirus (COVID-19) outbreak, we have a reduced capacity to review effects and delays in publishing are expected. Learn more.

 We'll talk about:

-First, open a new project in Spark AR Studio.
+To get started, open a new project in Spark AR Studio.
+First let's take a look at the Scene panel:

-Let's start by taking a look at the Scene panel.
-This is where you'll add the objects that will make up your effect.
+This panel is where you'll add the objects that will make up your effect.

 Next to the Scene panel is the Layers panel, where you can create and configure layers.
 Layers are used to place scene objects in front or behind each other.